DouniaBK/Welcome-to-Algeria/README.md

   * The itinerary of the roadtrip with helpful information and images to help the traveler have an overview of the places they will visit.
   * The detailed plan of the trip is displayed as a guidebook on top of a white background with low opacity to focus the eye on the itinerary
-  * the name of each town is accompanied with a location icon as a hint to encourage the user click on the town name and be redirected to google map.
+  * the name of each town is accompanied with a location icon as a hint to encourage the user click on the town name and be redirected to google map
-  * On the top right of the destinations, a header titled "Roadtrip Map (icon)" redirect the user to an embedded map with further details gives the user a clear overview of the route.
+  * On the top right of the destinations, a header titled "Roadtrip Map (icon)" redirect the user to an embedded map with further details gives the user a clear overview of the route

 ## Map

   * A simple Iframe embedded map depicts the entirety of the 3288km route across the Sahara, gives the user a detailed overview of the roadtrip sparing them the need to do further research
-  * on the top right of the header section of the map, a link titled "Your itinerary" redirect the user back to the destinations proposed onthe itinerary.
+  * on the top right of the header section of the map, a link titled "Your itinerary" redirect the user back to the destinations proposed onthe itinerary

 ## Gallery